doongs/seiyuusauce/README.md

 - Try scrolling down, the cards will fade in

 ### Future Feature Wishlist
+Contributions are welcome!
+Feel free to submit a pull request or fork the repository!

 - Reimplement queries to allow for display of more than 25 characters

 - Visualization of how many characters of a voice actor a user has in their AniList